serverless/blog/posts/2016-11-30-open-source-blogging.md

 This is great for getting streamlined contributions to our blog.

 P.S. we are always looking for fresh content.
-Drop us a line if you're interested in contributing.
+[Drop us a line if you're interested in contributing](https://serverless.com/blog/contribute/).

 ### 2. Better Developer Focused posts

-If you have ever had to write code focused blog posts in Wordpress, it's a rather painful experience. wysiwyg editors are extremly proficient at mangling code snippets.
+If you have ever had to write a code heavy developer focused blog posts in Wordpress, it's a **rather painful** experience.
+WYSIWYG editors are extremely proficient at mangling code snippets.

 On the flip side, writing in github flavored markdown makes writing and (more importantly) maintaining blog posts about code MUCH easier.

+**Markdown** FTW! 🎉

 Side note: If you are stuck with Wordpress, I wrote a plugin to allow you to write in [github favored markdown](http://davidwells.io/easy-markdown/)

 ### 3. Unified product experience

+We are using React as our front-end framework of choice for creating our serverless applications (like [dashboard](http://github.com/serverless/dashboard)).
+This is a no go with other blogging setups.
-We are using React for our [dashboard](http://github.com/serverless/dashboard) and other apps we are creating.
-This means if we when with WordPress, we would need to maintain 2 seperate style/component libraries because wordpress can't render react components serverside.

-Keep styles in sync in multiple platforms is painful and evenvetabliy leads to inconsistant user experience issues.
+If we decided to blog with WordPress, we would need to maintain 2 separate style/component libraries because WordPress can't render react components server-side.
+Keeping styles in sync in multiple platforms is painful and will eventually leads to an inconsistent user experience.

-Our site and blog are powered by phenomic so we can use all of the same react components we use in our products.
+Luckily, our site & blog are powered by [Phenomic](http://phenomic.io), so we can use all of the same React components we use in our products.

-Code reuse and consistant brand experience FTW
+**Code reuse and brand consistency FTW**! 🎉

 ### 4. Scale out of the box

 Using a static site site gives us raw scale out of the box unlike dynamic blogging platforms like Wordpress.

+**How our static site is built:**

+1. `npm run build` uses React's serverside rendering capabilities to build all the static HTML files for the site
+2. Thats it.
+The site is pre-rendered for all visitors 🔥

-If we get featured on the front page of the NYtimes, we are sitting pretty because our site is statically served from the netlify content delivery network.
+If we get featured on the front page of the New York Times or Justin Bieber tweets about Serverless, we are sitting pretty because our site is statically served from the [netlify](https://www.netlify.com/) content delivery network.

 ### 5. Speed like Whoa 🔥

 Because we are using [Phenomic](https://github.com/MoOx/phenomic) which uses react + react router under the hood, page fetching and transitions are lightning fast.

-Instead of hard page reloads when navigating around the serverless.com site, you get a single page app like experience when navigating through site links, including the blog of course.
+Instead of hard page reloads when navigating around the serverless.com site, you get a single page app experience when navigating through site links.

-Phenomic is pretty awesome in the way that it only fetches the required data from a `.json` file, instead of a full HTML page like other static site generators.
+Each link clicked only fetches the required data from a `.json` file, instead of a full HTML page like other static site generators

-Another benefits with phenomic is **optimistic page rendering**
+Another out of the box benefits with phenomic is **optimistic page rendering**

 This is an example of what the loading state of a blog post looks like while the posts lightweight `json` data is being fetched

 ![loading-state](https://cloud.githubusercontent.com/assets/532272/19630866/9793f07a-9947-11e6-919a-ba2d81ebcf68.gif)

-##
+As you can see, when navigating to any given page, the visitor gets instant feedback and the percieved site performance feels snappy.

+## React + Phenomic + Static Websites are the future

+Ultra scalable, fast, dynamic static websites are the future of frontend sites and I highly recommend checking out our site repo for how it's all hooked up!

+You can run our site locally by:

+1. `git clone git@github.com:serverless/site.git`
+2. `npm install`
+3. `npm start`

+If I haven't convinced you yet.
+Tweet at me [@DavidWells](http://twitter.com/davidwells) and I will yell at you.